 Facilities at Bristol Airport

 Bristol Airport is very well equipped with every possible thing you could need as you wait to board your flight.
-As a major hub for flights from the southwest, it caters to every type of passenger from families to business travellers.
+As a central hub for flights from the southwest, it caters to every type of passenger from families to business travellers.

-Eating and drinking in the terminal is well catered for too.
+Eating and drinking in the terminal are well catered for too.
 Choose from a quick cup of tea, a full English breakfast or even a Mexican Burrito at one of the many cafes, restaurants and bars on site.

 Facilities at Bristol Airport include:

 - Baby change areas